 In order to graduate from the MSSW program, you will be required to complete supervised practice at a social service organization in your state of residence prior to graduation (check state authorization info for requirements in your state).

-- Foundation Practicum requires 16 hours/week or 450 hours/year.
+- Generalist Practicum requires 16 hours/week or 450 hours/year.

-- Advanced Practicum requires 18 hours/week or 500 hours/year.
+- Specialized Practicum requires 18 hours/week or 500 hours/year.

 The set of questions and answers outlined below can help you learn more about our program, delivery method, application and admission process, financial aid options and how to succeed as an online student at UofL.